rubyworks/rc/README.md

 ## Customization

-A tool can provide dedicated support for RC by loading `rc/api` and using the `court` method to define a configuration procedure.
+A tool can provide dedicated support for RC by loading `rc/api` and using the `configure` method to define a configuration procedure.
 For example, the `detroit` project defines:

     require 'rc/api'

-    court 'detroit' do |config|
+    configure 'detroit' do |config|
       if config.command?
         Detroit.rc_config << config
       end